AkbarHabeeb/Learnings/README.md

 # [ 4  5  6]
 # [10 10 10]]
 ```
 Here is the wonderful source for getting started with pandas and numpy.
-Thanks a lot to HackerEarth. :Heart:
+Thanks a lot to HackerEarth. :heart: :heart:

 [Link to HacerEarth](https://www.hackerearth.com/practice/machine-learning/data-manipulation-visualisation-r-python/tutorial-data-manipulation-numpy-pandas-python/tutorial/)